Do We Have To Die In Order To See Heaven?

 Our third verse documenting Moses death, though we have the mystery of his eye not being dim or his natural force abated.
 Which possibly indicates that God took Moses life, but this would have required God to have essentially killed the body of Moses as it is documented that he died and was even buried (Joshua 1:1-2 also documents Moses died).

 I cannot find anything in the scriptures that would indicate God took Moses as He did Enoch and Elijah.
 So I do not believe there are three people who did not die a physical death.
-We only know without any doubt Enoch and Elijah did not die and they both could be the two witnesses, but there is no documentation in God’s Word to support that thought either.
+We only know without any doubt Enoch and Elijah did not die and they both could be the Two Witnesses, but there is no documentation in God’s Word to support that thought either.

 Another thought on Moses, in Jude 1:9 we see that Satan contends for the body of Moses.
 There is no doubt that Satan is in Heaven right now, he has not yet been cast out (Revelation 12:9).
-There is also no doubt that Moses is in Heaven as well (2 Cor 5:8).
+There is also no doubt that Moses is in Heaven as well (2 Corinthians 5:8).

 So why would Satan seek the bones of Moses if they do not exist?